A world exclusive!

 Day 3

-Transfer to Nauta by taxi.
-It is in a humid and tropical climate that we take a boat to undertake the three rivers Ucayali, Tapiche and Blanco.
-During two days of navigation, we leave the immense waters of the Amazon and the Ucayali to penetrate the black waters of the Tapiche and finally branch off into the white waters of the Rio Blanco, each time more enclosed by the forest.
-We gradually arrive in Matses territory and meet the first Indian communities.
-We pass the military and control post of Curinga and realize the privilege we have to be here because few Westerners are allowed to pass.
-An hour later, we land on the banks of the river for our first bivouac.
+Transfer to Nauta by cab.
+In a humid, tropical climate, we take a fast boat up the three rivers Ucayali, Tapiche and Blanco.
+In two days of sustained navigation, we leave the immense waters of the Amazon and Ucayali to enter the black waters of the Tapiche and finally branch off into the white waters of the Rio Blanco, each time more and more surrounded by forest.
+We gradually enter Matses territory and meet the first Indian communities.
+We pass the Curinga military checkpoint and realize what a privilege it is to be here, as few Westerners are allowed through.
+An hour later, we set down by the river for our first bivouac.

 DAYS 5 TO 11: WORLD FIRST CROSSING OF THE FOREST IN COMPLETE AUTONOMY